thoughtworks-jumpstart/jumpstart/javascript/classes/prototype-inheritance.md

 In ES6, we can define classes and extend one from another.
 Then a child class can reuse the logic defined in its parent class.

-However, this is just `syntax sugar` to make Javascript more look like other object oriented programming languages.
+However, this is just `syntax sugar` to make JavaScript more look like other object oriented programming languages.
 Under the hood, the inheritance is actually based on a concept called `prototype`.

 The picture below explains how does the `prototype-chain` works.